abcxyz/aod-template/README.md

 1. Create an AOD repository using this template, only copy main branch is required.

-2. Setup
+2. Set up
     [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation),
     and a service account, see guide
     [here](https://github.com/google-github-actions/auth#setting-up-workload-identity-federation).

-    -   The minimum permissions are the get and set IAM policy.
+    -   The minimum permissions are `getIamPolicy` and `setIamPolicy`.
 These permissions can be on projects, folders, or organizations level.
 For example, ["roles/resourcemanager.projectIamAdmin"](https://cloud.google.com/resource-manager/docs/access-control-proj#resourcemanager.projectIamAdmin)